Meditation vs Pranayama: What's the Difference?

 Understand the key differences between meditation and pranayama.
 Learn how breathing exercises & meditation complement each other in Ayurvedic practice.

 Pranayama is the practice of consciously controlling the breath to direct life force (Prana).
-Meditation is the practice of training attention and awareness, often leading to mental stillness.
-Pranayama prepares the mind for meditation — they are complementary practices, not competing ones.
+Meditation trains attention and awareness, often leading to mental stillness.
+Pranayama prepares the mind for meditation.
+They are complementary practices, not competing ones.

 The Confusion Between Meditation and Pranayama

-Walk into any wellness class and you may hear "breathing meditation," "mindful breathing," and "pranayama" used almost interchangeably.
-While breathing and meditation are deeply connected, they are distinct practices with different goals, techniques, and effects.
+Walk into any wellness class and you will hear "breathing meditation," "mindful breathing," and "pranayama" used almost interchangeably.
+Breathing and meditation are deeply connected, but they are distinct practices.
+Different goals, different techniques, different effects.

 What Is Pranayama?